 "The Student Services Team at Copper Mountain College offers support services to assist students in the achievement of their goals."

---Greg Brown, Vice President of Student Services
+--Greg Brown, Executive Vice President for Academic and Student Affairs

 Office of Student Services